Agreements

 vendor

-Reference to the vendor account object filled in upon creation, according to the product.
+A reference to the vendor account object filled in upon creation, according to the product.

 Example: